 Williams’ second book, published in 2016, From Hill Town to Strieby: Education and the American Missionary Association in the Uwharrie “Back Country” of Randolph County, North Carolina (Backintyme Publishing), picks up where her first book left off.
-From Hill Town to Strieby is a social history that follows the development of the school and church, founded in 1880 by a mixed race, former slave, and 19th century poet, the Rev. Islay Walden.
+From Hill Town to Strieby is a social history that follows the development of the school and church, founded in 1880 by a mixed race, formerly enslaved, 19th century poet, the Rev. Islay Walden.
 The church and school served the Lassiter Mill and Hill Town/Strieby communities of color in southwestern Randolph County.
-Her research led to the Strieby Church, School and Cemetery property being named a Randolph County Cultural Heritage Site in 2014 and a United for Libraries Literary Landmark in 2021.
-Both of Williams’ books have won genealogy and history book awards.
+Her research led to the Strieby Church, School and Cemetery property being named a Randolph County Cultural Heritage Site in 2014, a United for Libraries Literary Landmark in 2021, and a Reconstruction-Era National Historic Network Site in 2024.
+Both of Williams’ books have won numerous genealogy and history book awards including from the North Carolina Genealogical Society, the North Carolina Society of Historians, the Afro-American Historical Genealogical Society, Sons and Daughters of the United States Middle Passage, Non-Fiction Authors’ Association, Firebird Awards, the BookFest, and Literary Titan, to name a few.

 Williams is a frequent lecturer at Washington DC area Family History Centers and other local genealogical societies.
-She is currently the Deputy Registrar for the National Society Sons and Daughters of the United States Middle Passage.
-She is a former Project Historian for the Historical Black Communities of Sandy Spring (Maryland) Project, at the Sandy Spring Museum, and former editor of the Journal of the Afro-American Historical and Genealogical Society.
+She is currently the Historian for Strieby Congregational Church, School, and Cemetery Cultural Heritage Site in Randolph County, North Carolina; a former Registrar for the National Society Sons and Daughters of the United States Middle Passage; a former Project Historian for the Historical Black Communities of Sandy Spring (Maryland) Project, at the Sandy Spring Museum, and former editor of the Journal of the Afro-American Historical and Genealogical Society.
 Her research interests focus on community and family histories of people of color in the southeast, especially those in North Carolina and Virginia, who often had mixed race origins.

 Williams is a member of the Afro-American Historical and Genealogical Society; the North Carolina Genealogical Society; the Randolph County (NC) Genealogical Society; the National Society Sons and Daughters of the United States Middle Passage; the National Society Descendants of American Farmers; the Non-Fiction Authors Association; and Geneabloggerstribe.